ziolko/eink-calendar-display/README.md

 TODO: Assemble instruction

-## Setting up device in Roombelt
-TODO: Describe

-## Turning the device into e-ink photo
-TODO: Describe

 ## License
 The firware and instructions are shared under the GNU GPLv3 license.
 Models for 3D printer are available under CC BY-SA 4.0 license.